fab-bar/SpellvarDetection/README.md

 # Usage

+Please note that this software package is still under development and the user interface will likely change.

-The easiest way to install the dependencies and to run a pipeline for spelling detection is [pipenv](https://pipenv.readthedocs.io/en/latest/).
+For now, the easiest way to install the dependencies and to run a pipeline for spelling detection is [pipenv](https://pipenv.readthedocs.io/en/latest/).
 Simply run `pipenv install` to install the required libraries (append `--dev` to install dependencies for development as well).

+## Examples

+Here are some examples how to run a pipeline for detecting spelling variants.

+The following command runs the union of the generators described in `example_data/simple_pipeline.json`:

+    pipenv run ./bin/generate_candidates '["vnd"]' union example_data/simple_pipeline.json

+Some filters need to be trained, e.g. a SVM for distinguishing betwwen pairs of variants and non-variants using character n-grams from the aligned words.
+Positive and negative examples are given in `example_data/gml_positive_pairs` and `example_data/gml_negative_pairs`.
+The trained model is written into the file `example_data/gml_spellvar.model`.

+    pipenv run ./bin/train_filter sklearn '{"classifier_clsname": "__svm__", "feature_extractors": [{"type": "surface", "name": "surface"}]}' example_data/gml_spellvar.model example_data/gml_positive_pairs example_data/gml_negative_pairs

+The model can then be used to filter spelling variants:

+    pipenv run ./bin/filter '{"vnd": ["und", "vns"]}' sklearn '{"modelfile_name": "example_data/gml_spellvar.model"}'

+It can also be intergrated into a generator pipeline directly:

+    pipenv run ./bin/generate_candidates '["vnd"]' union example_data/svm_pipeline.json